NullbitLogic/SLIMS/README.md

 # SLIMS
-A modern more streamlined version LIMS (Laboratory Information Management System).
+A modern more streamlined version of LIMS (Laboratory Information Management System).